Peers On Wellness

 Program Structure & Time Commitment

-Each member of POW devotes a minimum of 3-5 hours/week to the program.
-POW is enacting a new structure for the 2016-2017 academic year, including a president and three chairs for each of POW’s new subcommittees: Marketing, Events, and Education & Training.
+Each member of POW devotes a minimum of 4-6 hours/week to the program.
 Each subcommittee and the full membership gather weekly for staff meetings.

 Plan and management recruitment and hiring; plan social activities and group bonding; coordinate recognition program and manage communications from agendas/minutes/weekly emails.